wincentblack/Manual/Forta/README.md

 ```
 Also, to avoid high trafics from bots we need use a RPC Proxy, I use this one:
-https://moralis.io/ - we nned register there and then navigate to Speedy Nodes, press ou our network (Ethereum in my case) copy mainet link, somthing like this:
+https://moralis.io/ - we need register account there and then navigate to the Speedy Nodes button, press on our network (this is Ethereum in my case) copy mainet link, somthing like this:
 ![image](https://user-images.githubusercontent.com/7540778/165710588-5f90f2c0-171f-49f0-bab1-f3bdce09e470.png)
 open our forta config and put it there:
 ```